Is Gmail HIPAA compliant? Many health care providers are required to adhere to the Health Insurance Portability and Accountability Act (HIPAA).

 So is Gmail HIPAA Compliant?

-As of September 2013, the answer is that, yes, Gmail can be used as part of a HIPAA-compliant organization!
+The answer is yes!
+Gmail can be used as part of a HIPAA-compliant organization.

-However, only the paid version provides the features you need for HIPAA compliant email.
+However, only the paid version (Google Workspace Gmail, not @gmail.com email addresses) provides the features you need for HIPAA compliant email.
 You also probably will need to add some extra services to be able to send and receive email safely.

 Want to learn how to make Gmail HIPAA compliant?
-Get the free guide.
+Get the free checklist.

 You also need to consider how you plan to handle PHI.
-If you want to send PHI via email, then you either need to sign up for an additional secure email service, or you need to get written consent from your patients (we show you how to do this in our free “17-Step Guide on Gmail and HIPAA Compliance” to learn more about keeping your email safe).
+If you want to send PHI via email, then you either need to sign up for an additional secure email service (we found the best one in this article), or you need to get written consent from your patients.

 Are there alternatives?

-- Office 365: Google’s competitor, Microsoft, has also stated that they would be willing to sign a Business Associates Agreement stating that their Office365 program will maintain the standards of HIPAA compliance.
+- Microsoft365: Google’s competitor, Microsoft, has also stated that they would be willing to sign a Business Associates Agreement stating that their Microsoft365 program will maintain the standards of HIPAA compliance.
 We’ve experimented with their service and find it comparable to Google in many respects, though slightly more complex.

 - Other Secure Email Providers: lots of lesser known companies offer email services that they claim are HIPAA compliant.
 A simple Google search for “hipaa email provider” will pull up lots of ads.
 A note of caution here — simply using an email provider that claims to be “HIPAA compliant” does not suddenly make your practice HIPAA compliant.
 HIPAA compliance comes from holistic protection of sensitive data, not just secure email.